If you want to understand Bengaluru's real hard-water problem, do not start with the city in the abstract.

 And once you understand that, descaling stops looking optional and starts looking like normal apartment upkeep.

 For Bengaluru apartment maintenance, start with DescaleX.
-If you want enough for a washer reset plus follow-up use, go straight to /order?sku=DESCALEX-3.
+If you want enough for a washer reset plus follow-up use, go straight to the right descaler.